On the global convergence of Wasserstein gradient flow of the Coulomb discrepancy: No Local Minima in the Wasserstein Geometry

-We start with the remark that the MMD energy only depends on the difference of the measures.
+We begin by noting that the MMD energy only depends on the difference between the measures.
 Indeed, since $(\mu,\nu) \mapsto E_\nu(\mu)$ is a function of $\mu - \nu$, we can use the Hahn-Jordan decomposition of the signed measure $\mu - \nu$.

-\begin{lemma}[]{Hahn-Jordan decomposition}{} Let $\mu$ and $\nu$ be two probability measures.
+\begin{lemma}[Hahn-Jordan decomposition] Let $\mu$ and $\nu$ be two probability measures.
 Then there exists a unique decomposition $\mu - \nu = \mu_+ - \nu_-$, where $\mu_+$ and $\nu_-$ are mutually singulars measures.
-In addition, $\mu_+ \ll \mu$ and $\nu_- \ll \nu$. \end{lemma} A heat diffusion process can be applied to $\mu_+$, which allows to prove the main theorem of this section, stating that even though our functional is non-convex in the Wasserstein geometry, it does not admit any local minima for the Wasserstein geometry that is not global (meaning $\mu = \nu$ or in an equivalent way $\mu_+ = \nu_- = 0$).
+Additionally, $\mu_+ \ll \mu$ and $\nu_- \ll \nu$. \end{lemma} A heat diffusion process can be applied to $\mu_+$, enabling us to prove the main theorem of this section, stating that even though our functional is non-convex in the Wasserstein geometry, it does not admit any local minima for the Wasserstein geometry that is not global (meaning $\mu = \nu$ or in an equivalently $\mu_+ = \nu_- = 0$).

-\subsection{Heat diffusion perturbation.}
+\subsection{Heat Diffusion Perturbation}